 Satisfactory Academic Progress (SAP)

 Federal regulations require the University to establish Standards of Satisfactory Academic Progress.
-You must maintain Satisfactory Academic Progress toward a course of study regardless of whether you previously received ?nancial aid at the University.
+You must maintain Satisfactory Academic Progress toward a course of study regardless of whether you previously received financial aid at the University.
 Satisfactory Academic Progress is measured both in terms of quality and quantity.
-You must maintain a minimum grade point average and complete a minimum number of credits each term you are enrolled.
-For more details please click on the links below:

 Dropping & Withdrawing